port22exposed/intensity/README.md

 ## Source Conditions

-This project is licensed under the [GNU AGPLv3](./LICENSE) license.
+This project is licensed under the [European Union Public License (EUPL), version 1.2](./LICENSE) or later.
 The website's favicon (specifically this [file](./public/favicon.ico)) is licensed under the MIT license.